kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 #### Difference between "complete" and "successCriteriaMet"
 The similar job conditions, `Complete` and `SuccessCriteriaMet`, are different in the following ways:

-- `Complete` means that all pods completed, not failed.
+- `Complete` means that all pods completed and either all of them were successful or the Job already had `SuccessCriteriaMet=true`.
 - `SuccessCriteriaMet` means that the job meets at least one of successPolicies.

 So, the job could have both conditions, `Complete` and `SuccessCriteriaMet`.